Front SMS Gateway API (Product description)

 }

-Example of sending a text containing an emoji using HTTP POST with a JSON document:
+Example of sending a text containing an emoji:

 POST /psk/push.php HTTP/1.1